10 Simple Ways to Dog Proof Your Furniture

 The more time your dog spends in his bed the less fur, scratches, stains, odors, and puke you’ll find on your furniture.

-8. You Can Keep Certain Rooms Closed Off From Pets
+8. Keep Certain Rooms Closed Off From Pets

 If you’re not a fan of having your dog in certain rooms of the house just remember to keep those doors shut.